 Despite its age, the square looks largely modern, for which we can thank the bombs of World War II.
 Yet the Vermählungsbrunnen remains, like an ancient oak among all those upstart pines.

-We actually have a near-literal historical record of how the Hoher Markt looked immediately after the war, since it plays a role in the movie, The Third Man.
+We actually have a reasonable historical record of how the Hoher Markt looked immediately after the war, since it plays a role in the movie The Third Man.

 The Vermählungsbrunnen appears several times in the film, most notably toward the end as the net closes in on the villainous Harry Lime.